jbarratt/serialized-hugo/content/post/envoy-ratelimiting.md

 With this limited experience I can say Envoy more than lived up to my expectations.
 I found the documentation complete, but sometimes terse, which is one of the reasons I wanted to write this up -- it was hard to find complete examples of this kind of pattern, so hopefully if you're reading this, it saves you some effort!

-For the rest of this post I'll be going layer by layer through how each component works.
+For the rest of this post I'll be going layer by layer through how each part of this stack works.

 ## The Docker Environment

-I'm using `docker-compose` for this, as it provides simple orchestration around building and running a stack of containers, and the unified log view is very helpful.
+I'm using `docker-compose` here, as it provides simple orchestration around building and running a stack of containers, and the unified log view is very helpful.

 There are 5 containers:

 * `envoy`, which, no shock, is ... envoy
 * `redis`, used to store the rate limit service's data
-* `extauth`, a custom go app which implements Envoy's gRPC spec for external authorization
+* `extauth`, a custom Go app which implements Envoy's gRPC spec for external authorization
 * `ratelimit`, Lyft's open source rate limiter service which implements the Envoy gRPC spec for rate limiting
-* `backend`, a custom go app which is essentially "hello world", and also prints the headers it recieves.
+* `backend`, a custom Go app which is essentially "hello world", and also prints the headers it receives for troubleshooting ease.

 `docker-compose` also creates a network (`envoymesh`) for all the services to share, and exposes various ports.
 The most important one ends up being `8010` (or `localhost:8010` on most docker machines) which is the public HTTP endpoint.

 To get it running, clone the repo.
-You'll also need a local copy of lyft's ratelimit.
-Submodules were causing some challenges, so it's easiest to `git clone git@github.com:lyft/ratelimit.git`
+You'll also need a local copy of Lyft's ratelimit.
+Submodules would have been good here, but for a PoC it just as easy to `git clone git@github.com:lyft/ratelimit.git`.

 I had to make some manual tweaks to the `ratelimit` codebase to get it to build -- which may be operator error: